luclu7/luclu7/README.md

 ## Myself

 I'm Lucie, but I'm mostly known as _luclu7_ online (sometimes with a capital L, sometimes not, it doesn't really matter).
-I'm a 18 years old human in french high school.
+I'm a 18 years old human in french university.

 Languages spoken: I'm pretty fluent in English and I'm a french native